 prideHealth can help clients navigate the public health system in Nova Scotia

-The Halifax Sexual Health Centre can offer the post-op care for gender affirming surgeries and prescriptions for hormones
+The Halifax Sexual Health Centre can offer post-op care for gender-affirming surgeries and prescriptions for hormones

-The Trans Pulse Project is a community-based research project out of Ontario, Canada that he worked hard to compile resources available for gender diverse individuals
+The Trans Pulse Project is a community-based research project out of Ontario, Canada resources available for gender-diverse individuals